-Don’t worry about the taste of the beer; it gets cooked off but leaves its special flavor, so don’t skimp on it.
+Don’t worry about the taste of the beer; it gets cooked off.
+Although, it leaves its special flavor, so don’t skimp on it.
 I used a good chocolate stout, it was a wise, tasty choice and I got to drink the leftovers!

 Can I use frozen puff pastry for the top?

-Of course, using frozen puff pastry is a huge time advantage and tastes really good.
-Make sure you roll it out to size whit’sits at room temperature and don’t handle it too much.
+Of course!
+Using frozen puff pastry is a huge time advantage and tastes really good.
+Make sure you roll it out to size while it’s at room temperature and don’t handle it too much.
 Brush it with some egg wash for a shiny golden color.

 Check out these other slow-cooked meat recipes.
 The perfect comfort food!

 - Lamb casserole with baby potatoes